Cassils: Human Measure at HOMEKristy Stott, Theatre Editor

 Curated by Bren O’Callaghan for HOME, Human Measure is the first UK solo exhibition by the internationally renowned transgender visual artist Cassils.
 Bringing important conversations around the politics of representation to the fore, you’ve only got until 12 December to experience this urgent and timely solo exhibition at HOME.

 You’ve only got until 12 December to experience this urgent and timely solo exhibition.

 Making their own body the canvas and protagonist of their art, Cassils works across the mediums of sculpture, photography, live performance, sound design and film.
-The exhibition, which is accompanied by a world premiere contemporary dance piece (ticketed separately), is a ten-year survey of Cassils’ work.
+The exhibition, which was accompanied by a world premiere contemporary dance piece, offers a ten-year survey of Cassils’ work.

 Drawing on the notion that our perceptions of the body are shaped by power and social narratives, Cassils’ work considers the history(s) of LGBTQI+ violence and representation.
 In Cassils’ work the body becomes the vital and primary site of artistic inquiry and as such, becomes central in expressing themes of struggle and survival.

 Working within conceptualism, feminism and body arts, Cassils’ performative work involves training, sculpting and transforming their body as a means of expressing identity and self.
-By pushing themselves to the extremes of physical experience, and recording or presenting the process and/or output as a performance, Cassils’ aims to disrupt established ideas around gender and sexuality.
+By pushing themselves to the extremes of physical experience, and recording or presenting the process and/or output as a performance, Cassils aims to disrupt established ideas around gender and sexuality.